 Throughout the Nineties, Ed continued to front and play in many more bands while developing his original music style, which is a unique blend of Pop, Rock, Country, Jazz and Blues.
 In 1996, he released his first solo CD, “Beautiful Things”, featuring 14 original tunes by Ed as the songwriter.

 Ed relocated to Nashville in the Fall of 2009, only to lose most of his possessions (except for his guitars, and the tools of his trade) in the Nashville flooding of May, 2010.
-He has returned to his hometown of Cleveland, and is currently playing regionally with The GeezeCats, as well as with his own band Buzzy J & The Verbs, a new duo with George Sipl called Those Guys, and as a Solo Artist.
+He has returned to his hometown of Cleveland, and is currently playing regionally with his own band Buzzy J & The Verbs, with George Sipl in a duo called Those Guys, and as a Solo Artist.

 2012 saw the release of Ed's second solo CD, “From Nashville With Love”, featuring 10 songs written, performed, and produced by Ed while he lived in Nashville before the flood.